dockur/windows/readme.md

     - /home/user/example.iso:/storage/custom.iso
   ```

   Replace the example path `/home/user/example.iso` with the filename of the desired ISO file.
+The value of `VERSION` will be ignored in this case.

 * ### How do I customize the installation?